 Like falling in love or meeting your soulmate, people say you'll "just know" when you're having an orgasm.
 That's a lovely sentiment, and might be true for some people, but sometimes you might actually not know.
 Orgasms can be explosive, subtle, inaudible, or somewhere in between.
 If you aren't sure what you're "supposed to be feeling" during an orgasm, that's okay, because it can be confusing.

-Unfortunately, many people feel embarrassed and defeated when they question whether or not they've had an orgasm, says Vanessa Marin, a sex therapist who specializes in teaching women how to orgasm.
+Unfortunately, many people feel embarrassed and defeated when they question whether or not they've had an orgasm, says Vanessa Marin, a sex therapist who specialises in teaching women how to orgasm.
 "There's this idea that if you're questioning it, it's not real," she says.
 The truth is that orgasms can feel very different from person to person, and one person can "experience wildly different orgasms," Marin says.

 To that same point, many women will go their whole lives and never have an orgasm, for a variety of reasons.
 But you can still have a fulfilling, pleasurable sex life without orgasms, because they don't have to be the finish line of every sexual experience.
 If you're not sure if you're having orgasms, or just want to explore your own orgasm potential, here are some answers that might help you get there: